-Two Rulers Will Probably Discuss War

-in South Africa.
+Two Rulers Will Probably Discuss War in South Africa.

 PARIS, Nov.
-6.-The Baulois, referring to the proposed interview between Emperor Nicholas and Emperor William, says:
+6.-The Baulois, refer-

-"Its immediate object is to diminish the effect of Emperor William's visit to England and to consolidate the good relations between Germany and Russia.
-It will also give an opportunity to examine into certain possible eventualities likely to arise owing to the war in South Africa."
+the effect of Emperor William's visit to England and to consolidate the good relations between Germany and Russia.
+It will also give an opportunity to examine into certain possible eventualities likely to arise owing to the war in South Africa.'

-"All this amply suffices to allow the interview to be considered as likely ternational affairs.
+"All this amply suffices to allow the interview to be considered as likely to exercise a happy influence upon international affairs.'

-Washington Anniversity.
+Washington Anniversary.

 WASHINGTON, D. C., Nov.
-6 .- The George Washington Memorial association is endeavoring to procure a general observance of December 14, the one-hundredth anniversary of Washington's death.
-Exercises will be held in many states under the supervision tion, but it is deemed eminently fitting that a commemoration of especial solemnity and importnce should take place at the nationl capital and the chief officers of the association are now actively at work-by means of correspondence and personal interviews with many public men-in shaping arrangements to that end
+6.-The George Washington Memorial association is endeavoring to procure a general observance of December 14, the one-hundredth anniversary of Washington's death.
+Exercises will be held in many states under the supervision of the state chairmen of the association, but it is deemed eminently fitting that a commemoration of especial solemnity and importnce should take place at the nationl capital and the chief officers of the association are now actively at work-by means of correspondence and personal interviews with many public men-in shaping arrangements to that end.

 Col. Durant Dies.
 CHICAGO, Ill., Nov.
-6 .- Colonel William F. Durant, formerly a pronunent railroad contractor and builder, died tonight.
-He was well known in railroad circles throughout the country. having been in charge of the construction of the greater part of the Chicago.
-Rock Island & Pacific and the Union Pacific rathroads.
+6 .- Colonel William F. Durant, formerly a prongnent tonight.
+He was well known in railroad circles throughout the country, having been in charge of the construction of the greater part of the Chicago, Rock Island & Pacific and the Union Pacific railroads.
 He was 76 years old.

-"Dead Nation's" Sainte.
+"Dead Nation's" Salute.

 MADRID, Nov.
-6 .- A dispatch from Bilbon says that a number of influential Spaniards who were attending a banuget there yesterday, on hearing the report that Ladysmith had fallen, sent a cable to the British secretary of state for the colonies, Joseph Chamberiain, saying

-"On the occasion of the latest war liams fell and must have lain unconnews the dead nations salute you," the allusion being to the speech of the ais way to his room later and fell un-Marquis of Salisbury during the Spanish-American conflict in which he rei ferred to "dying nations."
+6.-A dispatch from Bilboa says that a number of influential Spaniards who were attending a banuqet there yesterday, on hearing the report that Ladysmith had fallen, burned the president in effigy.
+Semisent a cable to the British secretary | nary special police hastened to the of state for the colonies, Joseph Chamberlain, saying : "On the occasion of the latest war news the dead nations salute you," the allusion being to the speech of the point will stand adjourned until the Marquis of Salisbury during the Spanish-American conflict in which he re-